 Students violating the University policy on alcohol or other drugs are subject to sanctions.
-Any complaint of a student violating University policy will be subject to the student conduct process.
+Any complaint of a student violating University policy will be subject to the Student Conduct process.
 All charges shall be prepared in writing and directed to the Student Conduct Administrator.
-The Student Conduct Administrator is Amy N. Pennington, Dean of Students, Doc Bryan Suite 233, apennington@atu. edu.
+The Student Conduct Administrator is Amy N. Pennington, Dean of Students, Doc Bryan Suite 233, apennington@atu.edu.
 The Student Conduct Administrator or designee will assign the case to a conduct advisor to investigate and initiate the conduct process.
 A Preliminary Conference is held between the conduct advisor and alleged person(s) to informally resolve the alleged violation.
 If no resolution is reached then a Formal Hearing is held with the Student Services Conduct Board.
-Upon completion of a formal hearing the following sanctions can be imposed if the alleged person(s) are found responsible: warning, probation, loss of privileges, monetary fines, restitution, educational sanctions, discretionary sanctions, holds, denial of degree, loss of scholarship, housing suspension, housing expulsion, University suspension, University expulsion, and/or revocation of admission and/or degree.
-Additional information on the student conduct process can be found at www.atu.edu/studenthandbook.
+Upon completion of a formal hearing the following sanctions can be imposed if the alleged person(s) are found responsible: warning, probation, loss of privileges, monetary fines, restitution, educational sanctions, discretionary sanctions, holds, denial of degree, loss of scholarship, housing suspension, housing expulsion, university suspension, university expulsion, and/or revocation of admission and/or degree.
+Additional information on the student conduct process can be found at http://issuu.com/arkansastechuniversity/docs/studenthandbook-2017.
 The University may notify parents or guardians of students under age 21 who are found to be in violation of the drug or alcohol policies as set forth in the Student Code of Conduct.
+The Office of Student Conduct can be contacted at (479) 968-0276 or by emailing Amy Pennington at apennington@atu.edu, Will Cooper at wcooper@atu.edu, or William Titsworth at wtitsworth.atu.edu.